 During your Facebook Live stream, you can say: “Unfortunately, I can’t be streaming live 24/7.”

 If your viewers want more exclusive content, tell them: “Sign up for my email list, and you’ll get notified every time I release a new post.”

 This will keep your viewers, readers, and customers interested in your brand.

 It’s also a simple way to help you add subscribers to your email list via Facebook Live.

 Get your viewers interacting with you during the live stream.

 Facebook Live videos are native, meaning they play within your feed instead of linking to another site.

-Native videos on Facebook have a 1055% higher share rate than videos with an outbound link.
+Native videos on Facebook generate 17% more engagement than videos with an outbound link.

 What does this mean?